jezzsantos/saastack/docs/decisions/0080-persistence.md

 Persistence is an essential aspect of any stateful or stateless cloud-based system.

 When considering our chosen [Modeling](0040-modeling.md) strategy as: domain-driven-design, persisting state is no longer just about data-modelling and creating rows in tables in a relational database.
-DDD particularly is driven by handling domain-events rather then by snapshotting the latest state of aggregates in a system.
+DDD particularly is driven by handling domain-events rather than by snapshotting the latest state of aggregates in a system.

 When considering multi-tenancy aspects, most SaaS systems require multi-tenancy, and in many cases, individual customers will not permit their data to be stored in the same physical databases/physical locations as other customers.
 Data sovereignty is a common issue.